Musicals101.com

 1. Give up!

 If there is anything else you can possibly do with your life, drop this show biz stupidity right now.
 I mean it!
 There are so many alternative ways to spend your brief time on this planet.
 Find enlightenment as a monk, settle on a jungle hillside to observe gorillas, seek intelligent life forms in Florida – whatever floats your boat.
-But please, run the hell away from any mad plan to write musicals.
+But please, run the hell away from any sorry plan to write musicals.

 No matter how much talent or spunk you've got, you have a better chance of winning a multi-state lottery than you do of succeeding in musical theatre.
 Frank Wildhorn is the only new American composer to establish himself on Broadway in the last two decades, and none of his three shows (Jekyll & Hyde, Scarlet Pimpernel, Civil War) turned a profit.
 Frustrating as that sounds, it is even worse when you consider that each of those shows required five years or more of epic effort before they made it to Broadway.

 Those few writers, composers and performers who achieve any degree of acclaim on Broadway rarely manage to make a living in the musical theatre.
-If you don't believe me, I'll introduce you several friends who have won raves in the New York Times but still tend bars or work in offices to make ends meet.
-So if you know what's good for you, burn your manuscripts and demo tapes!However, if you know in your deepest heart that there is no conceivable way you can live without pursuing this hopeless dream, read on.
+I can introduce you to several friends who have won raves in the New York Times but still tend bars or work in offices to pay the bills.
+So if you know what's good for you, burn your manuscripts and demo tapes!
+However, if you know in your deepest heart that there is no conceivable way you can live without pursuing this hopeless dream, read on.
 Just don't say I didn't warn you!

 2. Remember, musical theatre (or film) is a business